Skip to main content

 └── backend

-flow check frontend
+flow frontend

 You can then, further dig into particular COMMANDs by adding the --help flag.